d3/d3-time/README.md

 Returns a new date representing the earliest interval boundary date after or equal to *date*.
 For example, [day](#day).ceil(*date*) typically returns 12:00 AM local time on the date following the given *date*.

 This method is idempotent: if the specified *date* is already ceilinged to the current interval, a new date with an identical time is returned.
-Furthermore, the returned date is the maximum expressible value of the associated interval, such that eil(ceil(*date*) + 1) returns the following interval boundary date.
+Furthermore, the returned date is the maximum expressible value of the associated interval, such that *interval*.ceil(*interval*.ceil(*date*) + 1) returns the following interval boundary date.

 <a name="interval_offset" href="#interval_offset">#</a> <i>interval</i>.<b>offset</b>(<i>date</i>[, <i>step</i>])